Math Teacher Jobs at Charlotte Mecklenburg Schools with Visa Sponsorship

 Does Charlotte Mecklenburg Schools sponsor H-1B visas for Math Teachers?

-CMS's primary sponsorship pathway for Math Teachers is employment-based Green Card sponsorship, typically through EB-2 or EB-3 categories rather than H-1B.
+CMS's primary sponsorship pathway for Math Teachers is employment-based Green Card sponsorship, typically through EB-2 or EB-3 categories rather than H-1B visa.
 Public school districts are cap-exempt H-1B employers, which means CMS could file an H-1B petition year-round without entering the lottery, but in practice the district favors permanent residency routes for teaching staff.
 Confirm the specific pathway with CMS HR during the offer stage.

 How do I apply for Math Teacher jobs at Charlotte Mecklenburg Schools?